Update on the term “Coaching Dojo"

-Inspired by Coding Dojos, the Coaching Dojo is a great way to practicing active listening, empathy and a possibly different way of conversing with people.
+Inspired by Coding Dojos, a coaching dojo is a great way to practicing active listening, empathy and a possible different way of conversing with people.

 This method can be used by anyone to improve the aforementioned skills but I think it is particularly useful for those people in management positions or those that have to drive changes within a team or organisation.
 At the end of the day, we want to have people actually listening, not just nodding their heads while thinking of their next comment...

 I've had a boss tell me that if I come to him with a problem, I should also come with a possible solution.
 And when I've been in positions of responsibility, I've often said something similar to members of the team.
 However, sometimes the solution may not be that obvious.
-This is where coaching helps and the coaching dojos are a great way of practicing this.
+This is where coaching helps and this is a great way of practicing.

-To run a coaching dojo, you need a minimum of 3 people and some seats, preferably without tables.
+To run a session that may be considered similar to a coding dojo but you call it a coaching dojo, you need a minimum of 3 people and some seats, preferably without tables.
 I start off by having all the seats in a circle an allowing the people to sit wherever they want when they come into the room.
 Depending on the time you have available, you may change the duration you spend on each problem, but you should use around 5-7 minutes to work through an issue and then provide 2-3 minutes of feedback at the end.
 In total, you should allow 10 minutes per person in each group (e.g. 30 minutes if you have 2 groups of 3 people) plus 20 minutes for the introduction and general feedback at the end of the session.

 There are 3 roles to consider: